 In Microsoft 365, the terminology is slightly different.
 A distribution group is Microsoft's equivalent of a distribution list, it forwards emails to individual inboxes with no shared visibility.
 A shared mailbox is a separate feature that gives multiple users access to the same inbox.

-For teams on Microsoft 365 evaluating their options, a shared mailbox is the most straightforward upgrade from a distribution group, no additional licence required and full compatibility with Email Meter.
-For a detailed guide on Office 365 shared mailbox usage reports, see our dedicated article.
+For teams on Microsoft 365 evaluating their options, a shared mailbox is the most straightforward upgrade from a distribution group — no additional license required and full compatibility with Email Meter.
+For licensing details, see our shared mailbox license guide.

-When to use a shared mailbox vs a distribution list
+When should you use a shared mailbox vs a distribution list?

 When to use a distribution list